ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 - Your phone might get hot very quickly.
 Make sure to end the game after using.
 The Cardboard version seems to stay on even if the phone gets very hot while the GearVR version turns itself off automatically.
 Therefore, cardboard users should make sure to manually end the app after use.

-- This project can give you a good taste for the capabilities of the HTC Vive Focus and the Daydream powered Lenovo Mirage Solo.
-Both devices are very pricy and not available everywhere yet.
+- The goal of this project is to bring high quality (6DoF) positional tracking to GearVR, Daydream and Cahrdboard using ARCore/ARKit software.
+The HTC Vive Focus and the Daydream powered Lenovo Mirage Solo offer this functionality already but are very pricy and not available everywhere yet.
 Because they use dedicated hardware, they can offer better performance and quality tracking.
-The Oculus Santa Cruz/Quest which is expected for early 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.
+The Oculus Santa Cruz/Quest which is also offer 6DoF tracking and features two 6DoF tracked hand controllers which makes it a highly desirable device.

 - Before installing one of the apps (.apk files) make sure you have installed Google ARCore from the [Play Store](https://play.google.com/store/apps/details?id=com.google.ar.core&hl=en) on your device.
 Check if your device supports ARCore on [this page](https://developers.google.com/ar/discover/supported-devices).